 You will have to make sure that monetization in your firm is just a part of the process, but most SaaS-based companies are not able to focus on this, and that’s why they are not able to stay productive with their method of monetization.
-You will be surprised to know that an average company spends only 8 hours throughout their business lifecycle in pricing.
+You will be surprised to know that an average company spends only 8 hours throughout its business lifecycle in pricing.
 Do you think that any business out there can become successful by spending just 8 hours on sales, product, and marketing?
 The answer is obvious, and this is the main reason you shouldn’t just spend 8 hours on pricing as well.

-There have been various research conducted on businesses, and it has been found that most of the companies lack expertise, pricing, and process when it comes to pricing.
+There has been various research conducted on businesses, and it has been found that most of the companies lack expertise, pricing, and process when it comes to pricing.
 The first thing you will need to do is commit to your pricing and then assign a particular and dedicated team to keep tabs on the overall pricing model and the changes made in pricing for various reasons.

 If you succeed in building pricing as a process in your firm, you will be able to become more serious about it, and with the improvement of your product or service, your pricing will also increase accordingly.